Power Decoding Reed--Solomon Codes Up to the Johnson Radius: Introduction

 Lastly, Power decoding decodes beyond half-the-minimum distance without the use of interpolation at all.
-This is a rarity in algebraic decoding, and it demonstrates that interpolation is not necessary for decoding up to the Johnson radius; at least in the presence of random errors.
+This is a rarity in algebraic decoding, and the present paper demonstrates that the Johnson radius can be reached purely linear-algebraically; at least in the presence of random errors.
 This sheds new light on decoding of RS codes, and represents an important puzzle piece in relation to the two list-decoding algorithms.

 Parts of these results were presented at ACCT-14 \cite{nielsen_power_2014-1}.